-Thanks to the human habit of generating waste, skunks have now taken a liking to raiding this waste too, so garbage cans and any other waste that may be lying around the property is a favorite too.
+Thanks to the human habit of generating waste, skunks have now taken a liking to raid this waste too, so garbage cans and any other waste that may be lying around the property is a favourite too.

 Therefore, the first step you can take to keep skunks away is to make any kind of food unavailable to them.

 Skunks can be scared quite easily with the help of flashlights and loud sounds, so if you see a skunk entering your property, scaring it away a few times will probably send a message.

 The worst thing you could do is feed a skunk.
 These creatures may look cute to some of us – and if we are particularly aware that they give out that vile smell they are infamous for only when confronted – we often make the mistake of feeding them.
 This is an open invitation for the animals to make themselves at home, and then there’s no going back.